-2. Beneficiary Designations On Life Insurance, Brokerage Accounts, And The Like
+2. Beneficiary Designations On Life Insurance, Bank Accounts, Brokerage Accounts, And The Like

-A great many assets held by most people can be transferred on death to the desired beneficiaries by making a beneficiary designation or specifying to whom they are payable on death ("POD" designation).
+Another probate avoidance tool is the designation of beneficiaries on the asset.
+Many assets held can be transferred on death to the desired beneficiaries by making a beneficiary designation or specifying to whom they are payable on death ("POD" designation).
 This includes:

 - Bank accounts